menu

 Demographics

-The percentage of people in Stem who are college-educated is somewhat higher than the average US community of 21.84%: 26.61% of adults in Stem have at least a bachelor's degree.
+The overall education level of Stem is somewhat higher than in the average US city of 21.84%: 26.61% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Stem in 2022 was $32,211, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $128,844 for a family of four.